marco-pm/zencart_instantsearch/README.md

 # Instant Search v1.0.2
-Just like googles instant search feature I’ve made one for zencart.
+Just like googles instant search feature I’ve made one for zen cart.
 Instant search is a new search enhancement that shows results as you type.

 Tried and tested and works on all major browsers including smart phones.